dcramer/django-devserver/README.rst

 Included modules:

 * SQLRealTime: Outputs queries as they happen to the terminal, including time taken.
 * SQLSummary: Outputs a summary of your SQL usage.
-Conflicts with SQLRealTime.
 * ProfileSummary: Outputs a summary of the request performance.
 * CacheSummary: Outputs a summary of your cache calls at the end of the request.